Lesson Plan Reference

 Difficulty Level 2 (Reinforcing / Developing)

-In this activity students are going to demonstrate their understanding of the transport of energy between living things by creating some different food chains.
+In this activity students are going to demonstrate their understanding of the transfer of energy between living things by creating different food chains.

-This would be a great opportunity to speak to your students are explain that the arrows in the food chain represent.
+This would be a great opportunity to speak to your students and explain what the arrows in the food chain represent: the flow of energy and also the transfer of matter.

 The following food chains are used in the given example: